Oxytocin receptor: Polymorphism

 The frequency of the A allele varies among ethnic groups, being significantly more common among East Asians than Europeans.

-Some evidence suggests an association between OXTR gene polymorphism and Autism Spectrum Disorder (ASD).
+Some evidence suggests an association between OXTR gene polymorphism, IQ, and autism spectrum disorder (ASD).
 Studies have done research focusing on variants in the third intron of the gene, a region that is strongly correlated with personality traits and ASD.
 OXTR knockout mice have shown abnormal behaviors such as social impairments and aggressiveness.
 These abnormalities can be reduced with oxytocin or oxytocin agonist administration.
 Overall, the study suggests that rare variants are considerably more abundant in individuals with ASD compared to that of a normal individual, however further research with larger sample sizes must be completed before concluding any information.

 Ligands

 Several selective ligands for the oxytocin receptor have recently been developed, but close similarity between the oxytocin and related vasopressin receptors make it difficult to achieve high selectivity with peptide derivatives.
 However the search for a druggable, non-peptide template has led to several potent, highly selective, orally bioavailable oxytocin antagonists.
+Oxytocin receptor agonists have also been developed.